 There are a few more things worth noting about the 30-year loan.

 In a situation where you would rather have the cash than make an investment, you have the flexibility to do so with the lower minimum payment.
 In addition, physicians should aim to keep fixed expenses as low as possible.
-The 15-year mortgage would require a larger portion of a physician's net income in the event of a disability or emergency, and potentially cause you to default on future loan payments if such an event occurred.
+The 15-year mortgage would require a larger portion of a physician's net income in the event of a disability or emergency, and could potentially cause you to default on future loan payments if such an event occurred.
 This option also spreads your investing over a greater length of time, allowing you to absorb the ebbs and flows of the market more easily and effectively than if you were to invest over a shorter period of 15 years.

 We understand that some physicians may operate under a different set of assumptions than the defined scenario articulated above.
 However, we find this to be a common question from the physicians with whom we meet, and normally find the mathematical outcome is similar for each.